502107/PrimerDesign-nf/README.md

 ```
 sbatch submit-main.nf
 ```
-> `cleanup.sh` should be able to concatenate files after the pipeline finishes, and remove unnecessary files.
+> `cleanup.sh` concatenates the primer output files after the pipeline finishes, and removes unnecessary files/directories.

+> [!NOTE]
+> - Currently we check either the forward or reverse primer, by changing the direction variable of the _PrimerDesign_ process inside `main.nf`, to either _forward_ or _reverse_.

 ## Documentation